orbs-network/boyarin/README.md

 `--auto-update` enables boyar binary auto update (default false)

-`shutdown-after-update` the process shuts down after automatic update is performed and **DOES NOT** restart; recommended to be used with an external process manager (default false)
+`--shutdown-after-update` the process shuts down after automatic update is performed and **DOES NOT** restart; recommended to be used with an external process manager (default false)

 `--version` show version, git commit and Docker API version